Two men (20s) arrested in connection with death of 50-year-old man in Clondalkin in January

 Your contributions will help us continue to deliver the stories that are important to you

-TWO MEN HAVE been arrested in connection with an incident that saw a man suffer fatal injuries while trying to prevent his car from being stolen.
+TWO MEN ARRESTED in connection with an incident that saw a man suffer fatal injuries while trying to prevent his car from being stolen have been released without charge.

-The incident occurred on Sunday 23 January, with the man being named as Ian McDonnell by Gardaí.
+The incident occurred on Sunday 23 January, with the man later named as Ian McDonnell by Gardaí.

-The two men, both aged in their 20s, were arrested earlier today and are currently being detained at Garda stations in the South West Dublin area.
+The two men, both aged in their 20s, were arrested on Wednesday and were detained at Garda stations in the South West Dublin area.

+They were released late last night and a file will now be prepared for the Director of Public Prosecutions according to gardaí.

 A Garda spokesperson said that investigations into the incident remain ongoing.